Things to do in Chiang Rai

 The countryside is perfect for cycling.
 It is very traditional, and there are many nice country roads, villages and local temples.
 Spending half a day or a full day cycling is a great experience.
 Chiang Rai is a much smaller city than, for instance, Chiang Rai.
 It doesn’t take long to leave the traffic behind.
-The runway of the old airport is a very popular recreation area where locals are jogging and riding bicycles around sunrise.
+If you are interested in a bicycle in or around Chiang Rai, please let us know.
+Cycling is a fantastic way to explore Chiang Rai.

 Trekking in Chiang Rai

 One of the great activities in Chiang Rai is trekking.
 Chiang Rai province has an enormous diversity when it comes to tribal villages.
 There are some fantastic trekking areas north and northwest of the city.
 It only takes a drive of about half an hour to get there.
 There are waterfalls, magnificent views as well as Karen, Lahu, and Akha villages.
 We can take you to areas where it is improbable you will meet other trekkers or really anyone.
 Give it a try.
 The area of Doi Bo offers great trekking.

 The Kok River is a tributary of the Mekong River.
 It originates in Shan State, Myanmar, and flows from Thaton to Chiang Rai and onwards towards the Mekong.
 The boat trip from Thaton to Chiang Rai has always been one of the great activities in Chiang Rai.
 The trip takes 2,5 to 3 hours in a local boat.
 It is still a great adventure.
 If you don’t want to make the full trip, it is also possible to make shorter trips, get off the boat and continue by car.
 This boat trip features in our Explore Chiang Rai Tour.